 Great job!
 You’ve made it to the last block of text!
 Let’s finish strong and start having super simple conversations!

-In this block of text we see that each person is saying something similar, but not quite the same.
+In this block of text, we see that each person is saying something similar, but not quite the same.
 This is another situation where new learners might get confused, I know I did before I began practicing aloud.
-Each of the sentences above mean “good-bye,” but each are used in different situations.
+Each of the sentences above means “good-bye,” but each is used in different situations.

 안녕히 계세요 is used when the person speaking is leaving and the person the speaker is speaking to is staying wherever they are (literally means “stay in peace”)